Principal License Program

 Comprehensive Practicum

 A highlight of the Principal License Program is the practicum, which gives you in-depth working experiences of leadership.
 Each course allows candidates to investigate a problem of practice through the context of each course.
-Also, the school-site practicum, is designed for candidates to intersect the school context and practice with theory and policy necessary to engage impactful school leadership both inside and outside the building.
+The practicum creates hands-on experiences to develop and practice the knowledge and skills necessary for successful school administration.
+The goal is to learn and practice both leadership and management responsibilities that support equitable opportunities and outcomes.

 What to Expect